PET INSURANCE

 Per-Incident Limit

-The per-incident limit is the maximum amount of money your insurance provider will pay for an individual covered incident that you submit a claim for.
+The per-incident limit is the maximum amount of money your insurance provider will pay for an individual covered incident you submit a claim for.
 It can also be called a covered incident limit.
 MetLife Pet policies don’t have per-incident limits.

 Pet Insurance Policy